HTTPArchive/almanac.httparchive.org/src/content/en/2025/privacy.md

 The deprecated TCFv1 has nearly disappeared, sitting at just 0.2% with only 0.1% compliant, indicating the industry has potentially migrated to v2.
 A notable addition this year is GPP, the IAB’s newer unified framework, which appears on 0.9% of sites.
 Encouragingly, gpp\_data\_available matches at 0.9%, meaning sites that have adopted GPP are actually using it to transmit user preferences rather than just loading the code.

 Comparing year over year, overall framework adoption held flat while TCF usage dipped slightly from 4.2% to 4.0%.
 This modest decline may reflect early migration toward GPP, though it’s too soon to call it a trend.
-The compliance gap persists, TCFv2 compliant remained unchanged at 1.7%, highlighting that adoption alone doesn’t guarantee proper implementation.
+The compliance gap persists, and TCFv2 compliance remained unchanged at 1.7%, highlighting that adoption alone doesn’t guarantee proper implementation.

 {{ figure_markup(
   image="most-common-cmps-with-iab-tcf-v2.png",